Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 -  Psychologists suggest that oversensitivity to external eating cues based on social factors, coupled with insensitivity to internal hunger cues, produce obesity.
 Others argue that overweight people have higher `weight set points` than other people do.
-Because their set points are unusually high, their attempts to lose weight by eating less may make them especially sensitive to external, food-related cues and therefore more apt to overeat and perpetuate their obesity.
+Because their set points are unusually high, their attempts to lose weight by eating less may make them especially sensitive to external, food-related cues and therefore more apt to overeat and perpetuate their obesity.
 - Another biologically based explanation for obesity relates to fat cells in the body.
 Starting at birth, the body stores fat either by increasing the number of fat cells or by increasing the size of existing fat cells.
 Furthermore, any loss of weight past infancy